-Welcome to the world of primal pattern movements and functional exercise.
-Please watch each video and practice each movement using good technique.
-These movements will be what we use during our Primal Pattern Thursday strength training sessions.
+Welcome to the world of Primal Pattern Movements and functional exercise.
+Please watch each video below and practice each movement using good technique.
+These movements will be what we use during our primal pattern Thursday strength training sessions.
 Do not worry about using equipment at home.
-Get on front of a mirror and just focus on practicing the movement.
+Get on front of a mirror and just focus on practicing the movement using your body weight.

-Primal Pattern Movements are used in our everyday lives, at work, and in all the sports we play.
+Primal Pattern Movements are used in our every day lives, at work, and in all the sports we play.
 They are the base for most movements we perform.
-Each week your son/daughter will be using different equipment such as a swiss ball, body bars, cables, body blade, bosu ball, pull-up bar, TRX, pro fitter cross trainer, medicine ball, kettlebells, blood pressure cuff, and agility ladders to learn all of the 7 Primal Pattern Movements.
+Each week your son/daughter will be using different equipment such as a swiss ball, body bars, cables, body blade, hurdles, bosu ball, pull-up bar, TRX suspension trainer, TRX ripper, pro fitter cross trainer, medicine ball, reaction ball, kettlebells, and agility ladders to learn all of the 7 Primal Pattern Movements.

-Weekly walking, jogging, and sprinting along with the other Primal Pattern Movements will greatly increase their Fitness Gram Scores in April.
-More info to come during class.
+Weekly walking, jogging, and sprinting along with the other Primal Pattern Movements will greatly increase their Fitnessgram Scores in April.

 Primal Pattern Movements